Cyprus - Country Commercial Guide

 Republic of Cyprus:

-Obtaining credit from local banks has become easier since 2013, although still constrained by the general trend towards deleveraging and stricter lending criteria following recapitalization of the banking sector.
+Obtaining credit from local banks has become easier in the last few years, although it is still constrained by the general trend towards deleveraging and stricter lending criteria following recapitalization of the banking sector.
 Banks in Cyprus employ all modern methods of cross-border financing, including letters of credit, bills for collection, documentary credit, and cash against documents.

 Learn more by contacting the: